 This book addresses the question: Why do some people end up doing work that they love, while others don’t?
 Through personal interviews and third-party research, Cal Newport examined the variables, facts and myths behind fulfilling work and how you can find and do work that you love.
-In this summary of So Good They Can’t Ignore You, we’ll outline the key findings and recommendations in the book.
+In this So Good They Can’t Ignore You summary, you’ll get an overview of the key findings and recommendations in the book.

-In our summary, we’ve organized the key ideas into a 4-part process which you can use to think about and build a meaningful, fulfilling career:
+In our complete book summary, we’ve organized the key ideas into a 4-part process which you can use to think about and build a meaningful, fulfilling career:

 Debunk the Passion Myth

 Many people believe that to be happy at work, you should figure out what you’re passionate about, then find a job that matches that passion.
 This is the “passion hypothesis”.
-In the book / full summary, we explain why the passion hypothesis is flawed (i.e. passion does not drive career success), why mastery is more important for career success and motivation, and share examples to illustrate that.
-[You can read more about the 3 factors that drive intrinsic motivation—autonomy, competence and relatedness/purpose—in the book “Drive” by Daniel Pink.]
+In our full 14-page summary, you’ll learn why the passion hypothesis is flawed (i.e. passion does not drive career success), why mastery is more important for career success and motivation, and share examples to illustrate that.

 In fact, Newport argues that “follow your passion” not only doesn’t work, but is actually dangerous; people who try to follow their passions can end up switching jobs regularly, feeling lost and frustrated when they fail to find their dream jobs.
 Hence, the first step is to throw out the passion hypothesis and the search for a perfect job or career.
 Then, use the next 3 steps to guide yourself to the work you’d love.